552ACNS/odst/docs/pull_request_template.md

 ## Type of change (Pick Any Number)

-1. Bug fix

-- Non-breaking change which fixes an issue, example: swapping the order of numbers on a UI
+1. Bug fix.
+Non-breaking change which fixes an issue, example: swapping the order of numbers on a UI.

-2. New feature

-- Non-breaking change which adds functionality, example: new page on the frontend
+2. New feature.
+Non-breaking change which adds functionality, example: new page on the frontend.

-3. Breaking change

-- Fix or feature that would cause existing functionality to not work as expected, example: API change that requires dependent projects to be updated
+3. Breaking change.
+Fix or feature that would cause existing functionality to not work as expected, example: API change that requires dependent projects to be updated.

-4. Documentation update

-- Example: new setup instructions for a new feature
+4. Documentation update.
+Example: new setup instructions for a new feature.

 ## How Has This Been Tested?